-- If your safety and privacy concerns are an issue, police can seek suppression of information about your whereabouts and public records on your behalf (eg. suppressing your details on the electoral role; blocking access to your vehicle registration details; utilities connection details; centrelink etc.).
+- If your safety and privacy concerns are an issue, police can advise you on how to apply to suppress information of your personal details in public records (eg. suppressing your details on the electoral role; blocking access to your vehicle registration details; utilities connection details; centrelink etc.).

 If you do not wish to proceed with further police action after charges have been laid, you will need to give police a brief statement to this effect.
 You should inform the police of your wishes as soon as possible.
 The police should tell you that the case could still go ahead, and that you may be called as a witness.
 They should also check that the suspect hasn’t put any pressure on you to withdraw the case.